Rasel5267/Volunteer-assignment/README.md

 ## Project Details

 - Here a user can choose any event and register as a volunteer.

-- Users can see there Activities and register volunteer Services.
+- Users can see their Activities and register for volunteer Services.
 - Admin can create new Volunteer Activities.

-- Admin can See all the volunteer lists.
+- Admin can see all the volunteer lists.

-- New Volunteer Activities also show in Volunteer Activities Section.
+- New Volunteer Activities also show in the Volunteer Activities Section.
 - Admin can delete existing Volunteer Activities.

 ### Technology :